wyatt727/LSPosed-Framework/modules/IntentMaster/API.md

 ## Overview

-IntentMaster is a powerful module for intercepting, modifying, redirecting, and logging intents between Android applications.
+IntentMaster is a powerful Xposed module for intercepting, modifying, redirecting, and logging intents between Android applications.
 It provides a rule-based system to control how intents flow through the system, allowing for deep customization of app-to-app communication.
+It utilizes `io.github.libxposed.api.XposedInterface` and `io.github.libxposed.api.Hooker` classes for its core hooking mechanisms.

 ## Key Features

-- **Intent Interception**: Hook into key Android intent-related methods to capture intents in flight
+- **Intent Interception**: Hooks key Android intent-related methods (e.g., `Activity.startActivity`, `Context.sendBroadcast`) using the Xposed framework to capture intents in flight.
-- **Intent Modification**: Change any aspect of an intent (action, data, type, component, extras, etc.)
+- **Intent Modification**: Change any aspect of an intent (action, data, type, component, extras, etc.) based on defined rules.
-- **Intent Redirection**: Redirect intents to different components than originally intended
+- **Intent Redirection**: Redirect intents to different components than originally intended.
-- **Intent Blocking**: Prevent certain intents from being delivered
+- **Intent Blocking**: Prevent certain intents from being delivered.
-- **Intent Logging**: Keep a detailed log of all intercepted intents
+- **Intent Logging**: Keep a detailed log of all intercepted intents and actions taken.
-- **Rule-Based System**: Define complex matching rules to target specific intents
+- **Rule-Based System**: Define complex matching rules in JSON format to target specific intents.
-- **Test Intent Feature**: Create and send test intents to see how they're handled
+- **Test Intent Feature**: Create and send test intents to see how they're handled by the rules.

 ## Integration with Other Modules

-- **DeepIntegrator**: Works with DeepIntegrator to route intents to components that have been exposed
+- **DeepIntegrator**: IntentMaster can work in conjunction with DeepIntegrator to route intents to components that DeepIntegrator might expose.
-- **PermissionOverride**: Leverages PermissionOverride when necessary to bypass permission checks
+- **PermissionOverride**: IntentMaster may rely on PermissionOverride if a redirected or modified intent requires permissions that the original target or context did not have.
-- **SuperPatcher**: Relies on SuperPatcher for its underlying hook mechanisms
+- **Hooking Mechanism**: IntentMaster uses the `libxposed-api` (specifically `io.github.libxposed.api.XposedInterface` and `Hooker` classes) for its underlying hook implementations within the Xposed framework.

 ## Settings Schema